Sale Alert — Memorial Day sales are ending soon.

 While we do specifically look at bounce as a separate test, the way we analyze bounce for general purpose sleeping doesn’t align well to sex performance.
 While tons of bounce isn’t always great for sleep, it’s almost always preferable for sex.

-As a result, we use the same data from our bounce test, but with scale specific to sex.
+As a result, we use the same data from our bounce test, but with a scale specific to sex.
 Our sex bounce scale rewards more points for mattresses that have more bounce.

 Below is our sex bounce scale: